 Most Americans Have a Credit Card

-According to the Federal Reserve, 80% of Americans have at least one credit card, but the average is 3.8 cards.
-And 75% of Americans have a credit card balance greater than $0.
+According to the Federal Reserve, over 80% of Americans have at least one credit card, but the average is 3.7 cards.
+And almost half of Americans have a credit card balance greater than $0.

 As these stats show, many Americans rely heavily on their credit cards.
 Their habits may vary, but a lot of people carry credit card debt and need some way to help pay down their balances.